 Members of the Academy team may join a national honor society, the National Speech and Debate Association (NSDA), enabling them to gain national recognition in their speech accomplishments.

-The team competes in about 15 tournaments during the year including the South Carolina State tournament and the NFL District and National tournaments.
+The team competes in about 15 tournaments during the year including the South Carolina State tournament and the NSDA District and National tournaments.

 Bob Jones Academy students consistently excel in these competitions.
 Highlights include: